-In order to be certified by the State of Connecticut at Connecticut College at the secondary level, students need to take EDU 223 in the spring of their freshman year or sometime during their sophomore year.
-(If you are contemplating taking this gateway course after that, you should contact the certification officer to determine if there is adequate time to meet all certification requirements before graduation.)
+In order to be certified by the State of Connecticut at Connecticut College at the secondary level, students need to take EDU 223 in the spring of their first year or sometime during their second year on campus.
+(If students are contemplating taking this gateway course after their second year, they should contact the Education Department's Certification Officer to determine if there is adequate time for them to meet all certification requirements before graduation.)

-An overall GPA of 2.7 is required by the state for teacher certification.
+An overall GPA of 2.7 is required by the State of Connecticut for teacher certification.

 General Education Requirements:

-- U.S. History (a survey course that must cover at least 75 years.
-Some American Studies classes are acceptable.
-Many students take HIST 105)
+- U.S. History (must be a survey course that covers at least 75 years, such as History 105; some American Studies classes are also acceptable)

 - Any four of these five types of courses are required:

-- Science (the state will accept Psychology 101 as a natural science)
+- Science (the state accepts Psychology 101 as a natural science)

-- Mathematics (must be listed under Math Department)
+- Mathematics (must be a course listed within the Math Department)